PrefectHQ/prefect/docs/concepts/projects.md

 ## Deployment mechanics

-Anytime you run `prefect deploy`, the following steps are taken in order:
+Anytime you run `prefect deploy`, the following actions are taken in order:

 - the project `prefect.yaml` file is loaded; first, the `prefect.yaml` `build` section is loaded and all variable and block references are resolved.
 The steps are then run in the order provided
 - next, the `push` section is loaded and all variable and block references are resolved; the steps within this section are then run in the order provided